 A Wide Range of Area of Coverage

-Being one of the biggest insurance companies in the world, Cigna Global has a wide range of coverage that covers most countries on Earth, including countries that have a high healthcare cost such as Switzerland, Singapore, and Hong Kong, which might not be covered by other insurance companies.
+Being one of the biggest insurance companies in the world, Cigna Healthcare has a wide range of coverage that covers most countries on Earth, including countries that have a high healthcare cost such as Switzerland, Singapore, and Hong Kong, which might not be covered by other insurance companies.

 This is quite rare among international insurance providers since most insurance companies, including William Russell and IMG Global, won’t offer coverage in countries with expensive healthcare costs.